Active Link Obfuscation to Thwart Link-flooding Attacks for Internet of Things: Introduction

-The bots manipulated by an adversary send TCP-like flows to the target area just as legitimate users do.
-Because of its indirectly attack strategy, the victims may not receive any malicious traffic even they are under attacks.
-Moreover, it is challenging to distinguish between bots and legitimate hosts because the bots can also use valid IP addresses and the low-rate attack flows from each bot conform to the Internet protocol.
-With these unique characteristics, LFA has quickly emerged in real-world attacks~\cite{DdosAttack,DdosAttack2}, and it is very difficult to be detected or mitigated by traditional defense mechanisms.
+\IEEEPARstart{T}{he} rapid growth of Internet of Things (IoT) devices has boosted various smart applications.
+For example, IoT devices equipped with camera, motion sensor and microphone utilize visible light, movement and voice signals to transmit data among IoT devices~\cite{b1,b2}, perceive the outside world~\cite{b3,b4} and perform IoT devices authentication~\cite{b5}, etc. However, there are also various attacks~\cite{b6,b7,b8} against the IoT system.
+Botnet-driven distributed denial-of-service (DDoS) attack~\cite{b9}, is one of the most serious threats to the IoT system~\cite{b10,b11,b12,b13}.
+For example, Mirai malware took advantage of compromised IoT devices to break down Internet connectivity of America by flooding links in October 2016~\cite{b14}.

-LFA has attracted the great attention of researchers and some works recently have been proposed to detect and mitigate it~\cite{xue2014towards,Lee2013Codef,liaskos2016novel,gkounis2016interplay,wang2016towards,kang2016spiffy,aydeger2016mitigating,al2016agile,hirayama2015fast}.
-However, existing mechanisms mainly try to mitigate LFA by simply imposing policies on all traffic instead of differentiating flooding traffic from legitimate traffic with different rules.
-In addition, all these mechanisms take effects after networks have been congested, which cannot guarantee the availability of target links or thoroughly thwart adversaries' intention of introducing congestions to the network, even some of them are able to backtrack bots after LFA happens.
-Therefore, it is urgently needed to design a preventive mechanism that captures adversaries' intention early and treats their flows with special policies in advance, so that we can preventively mitigate LFA without target links being congested by adversaries.
+A new type of sophisticated link-flooding based DDoS attacks has been proposed recently~\cite{b15,b16}, which utilizes distributed botnets to deplete the bandwidth of key network links and disrupt the network connectivity of the victims.
+LFA has been employed to construct real-world attacks~\cite{b17}, which can be easily captured by traditional defense mechanisms.

-The mainstream of LFA (e.g., the Cross Fire attack~\cite{kang2013crossfire}) relies on the linkmap of the network to figure out target links and then launches LFA effectively.
-That is, the core is to build an accurate linkmap of the network.
-In order to obtain an accurate linkmap, an adversary will manipulate all his bots to send probing flows to the network to gather the link information towards as many servers in the target area as possible.
-However, a legitimate host usually would not gather link information like the adversary does.
-Thus, we argue that this process becomes an important pattern that can be used to distinguish bots from legitimate hosts.
-Moreover, if we could mislead the adversary to build a wrong linkmap, LFA will inevitably miss fire.
+Recently, several defenses have been proposed to detect and mitigate it~\cite{b18,b19,b20,b21,b22,b23,b24,b25,b26,b27,b28,b29,b30}.
+However, these mechanisms mainly take effects after networks have been congested.
+Therefore, it is necessary to design a preventive mechanism that captures adversaries behaviors earlier and defend against the attacks in advance so that we can preventively mitigate LFA for IoT without target links being congested by adversaries.